jennyzeng/CourseScheduling/README.md

 ## Current Results
+1. Allow input courses already taken and schedule from the half-way.

-1. Max heap with a heuristic estimation for course values for better performance, but increase the time complexity
+2. Max heap with a heuristic estimation for course values for better performance, but increase the time complexity

-2. It will make schedules on a upper bound range and pick the most efficient one.
+3. It will make schedules on a upper bound range and pick the most efficient one.

-3. solve the problem that some courses are upper standing student only.
+4. solve the problem that some courses are upper standing student only.
     Set a upper bound advanced.
 The bound will prevent the algorithm from assigning upper standing only courses into a level < upper bound (specified in function).

-4. it can pick more courses randomly to fullfill the 11 upper requirement after loading 11 upper requirement in the specialization txt file.
+5. it can pick more courses randomly to fullfill the 11 upper requirement after loading 11 upper requirement in the specialization txt file.

-5. A Simple Schedule
+6. A Simple Schedule

     This schedule can handle the following conditions: